Defense industry of South Korea: Impact

 Former Commissioner of DAPA, Byun Moo-keun, describes the defense industry (in the past and present tense) as both an economic stimulant and technological innovation hub for South Korea because of its economic contribution and its effect on other industries through research, development, and implementation of dual-use technology.
 Beginning in the 1970s under the reign of President Park Chung Hee, South Korea's defense industry has contributed to South Korea's rapid industrialization.
 This was due to Park's policy of heavily investing in the heavy-chemical industries for the sake of national security.
 As such, the defense industry has been diversified across other industries, which has allowed investments and development to go both ways.
 The early successes of industrialization attracted massive foreign capital investment.
 However, the overemphasis on developing the defense industry partially contributed to South Korea's economic crisis between the late 1970s and mid-1980s.
 In terms of overall economic contribution, the defense industry contributed about 1 percent of growth to the country's gross national product (GNP) between 1975 and 1989, although it could have arguably contributed more had the South Korean government not overemphasized it.
 However, the technological advances within the defense industry would also spill over to other industrial sectors of the country, which in turn would increase the country's overall GNP and exportation.

 Despite the problems, South Korea's defense industry played a role in improving the country's education.
 Since the defense industry initially lacked skilled workers, scientists, and engineers, the government took several measures to rectify this problem.
 The country recruited foreign engineers and, especially, Korean-born scientists and engineers living abroad, as well as sent Korean students overseas to study.
 Large investments in education were made as new facilities and educational institutions were created to teach young Koreans various fields of engineering.
-While these efforts were made to get skilled engineers and scientists for the defense industry, these well-educated Koreans will also go on to improve the private sector and academic training institutions across the country.
+While these efforts were made to get skilled engineers and scientists for the defense industry, these well-educated Koreans have gone on to improve the private sector and academic training institutions across the country.

 The creation of the defense industry also paved the way for new employment opportunities.
 At the time of its creation, the country was looking to bolster its military; thus, domestic production would be needed to meet the demands of the military.
 Combined with South Korea's large number of military personnel, the defense industry would contribute to reducing unemployment.
 By 1982, the unemployment rate was reduced to 4.4 percent.
 In 1987, the defense industry employed a little more than 35,000 individuals, or 1.68 percent of the total employment in the manufacturing industry.
 Within the aerospace and industrial chemical sectors, the defense industry would contribute between 8 and 9 percent of the total employment.
 This would mean that the defense industry contributed greatly to employment opportunities as well as a production shift from conventional arms to more advanced weapon systems.
 By 2016, South Korea's defense industry reportedly employed 38,000 individuals.